onzfonz/comp227/src/content/1/en/part1a.md

-While using undo (***Ctrl-Z***) and redo (***Ctrl-Y***) is great, if you commit often, looking at changes becomes even easier, as you could always look at the previously recorded changes on any line.
+While using undo (***Ctrl-Z***) and redo (***Ctrl-Y***) is great, if you commit often, looking at changes becomes even easier, as you can always look at the previously recorded changes on any line.

 It is good to remember that in React it is possible and worthwhile to write `console.log()` commands (which print to the console) within your code.